je256/Maji-ndogo-water-survey/README.md

 ````
 - The phone numbers of the employees are stored as strings and have 13 characters because of a trailing space at the end
 - They have to be converted to 12 numerical characters starting with '+99' as area code
-- The trim function is used to remove the trailing space and the new phone numbers are updated to the the phone_number column
+- The trim function is used to remove the trailing space and the new phone numbers are updated to the phone_number column

 ````sql
 SELECT